-We believe that those who are living with Alzheimer's and other dementias can experience a life worth living by honoring the whole person and supporting independence and quality of life.
-We also believe that loved ones can maintain a connection with those who have cognitive loss through our person-centered, senior-directed approach and our validation communication methods as taught in our Madeline's Song Dementia program.
+We believe that those who are living with Alzheimer's Disease and other dementia can experience a life worth living by honoring the whole person and supporting independence and quality of life.
+We also believe that loved ones can maintain a connection with those who have cognitive loss through our person-centered, senior-directed approach and our validation communication methods as taught in our "Moments" program.

-Benefits of living at Aspen Village Apartments - a community-based memory care include:
+Benefits of living at Aspen Village Neighborhood- a community-based Memory Care include:

 - Education and support for family members and friends to learn how to communicate and maintain relationships with those who are living with memory loss